-On December 20, 2007, Gulfport closed on the acquisition of an ownership interest in certain oil and gas properties located in the Permian Basin of West Texas, consisting of approximately 4,100 net acres with 32 gross producing wells from ExL Petroleum, LP and 12 other sellers for a cash price of approximately \$85 million.
+On December 20, 2007, Gulfport closed on the acquisition of an ownership interest in certain oil and gas properties located in the Permian Basin of West Texas, consisting of approximately 4,100 net acres with 32 gross producing wells from ExL Petroleum, LP and 12 other sellers.
 The effective date of the acquisition was November 1, 2007.
-The total purchase price for the assets, as adjusted at the original closing on December 20, 2007, was \$85.2 million, which was recorded as oil and natural gas properties on the accompanying consolidated balance sheet.
+The total purchase price for the assets, as adjusted at the original closing on December 20, 2007, was \$85.2 million, which was recorded as oil and natural gas properties on the accompanying balance sheet.
 This amount includes an adjustment for the results of operations of the assets between the November 1, 2007 effective date and the December 20, 2007 closing date.
-The Company may adjust the purchase price for any post closing adjustments, scheduled 90 days from the original closing date of December 20, 2007.
-The results of operations from these properties were included in the 2007 consolidated statement of operations only for the period subsequent to the closing date, in this case, for the period of December 21, 2007 through December 31, 2007.
+The final post closing adjustments occurred 90 days from the original closing date of December 20, 2007, or March 20, 2008, and the purchase price was adjusted accordingly.
+The total adjusted purchase price for the assets was \$83.8 million.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) DECEMBER 31, 2007, 2006 AND 2005
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) DECEMBER 31, 2008, 2007 AND 2006

 Gulfport funded this transaction predominately through a 4.5 million common share offering, which closed on December 12, 2007.
-The Company received net proceeds of approximately \$75.6 million from the equity offering, as discussed below in Note 9.
-The Company funded the remainder of the purchase price from borrowings on its line of credit.
+The Company received net proceeds of approximately \$75.6 million from the equity offering, as discussed in Note 9.
+The Company funded the remainder of the purchase price from borrowings under its line of credit.

 The following unaudited pro forma results for the year ended December 31, 2006 show the effect on the Company's consolidated results of operations as if the acquisition had occurred on January 1, 2006.
 The unaudited pro forma results for the year ended December 31, 2007 show the effect on the Company's consolidated results of operations as if the acquisition had occurred on January 1, 2007.
-The pro forma results for the 2006 and 2007 periods presented are the result of combining the Company's consolidated statements of operations with the revenues and direct operating expenses of the acquired properties adjusted for (1) incremental depletion, depreciation, and amortization of oil and natural gas properties associated with the acquisition, amortized on a unit-of-production basis over the remaining life of total proved reserves, as applicable, (2) incremental accretion of discount on asset retirement obligation associated with the acquired properties, (3) estimated incremental interest expense associated with borrowings under Gulfport's revolving credit facility to fund the acquisition, and (4) the issuance of 4.5 million shares of common stock in the offering at January 1, 2006 and January 1, 2007 rather than December 12, 2007.
+The pro forma results for the 2006 and 2007 periods presented are the result of combining the Company's consolidated statements of operations with the revenues and direct operating expenses of the acquired properties adjusted for (1) incremental depletion, depreciation, and amortization of oil and natural gas properties associated with the acquisition, amortized on a unit-of-production basis over the remaining life of total proved reserves, as applicable, (2) incremental accretion of discount on asset retirement obligation associated with the acquired properties, (3) estimated incremental interest expenses associated with borrowings under Gulfport's revolving credit facility to fund the acquisitions, and (4) the issuance of 4.5 million shares of common stock in the offering at January 1, 2006 and January 1, 2007 rather than December 12, 2007.
 The pro forma information is based upon numerous assumptions, and is not necessarily indicative of what the Company's actual results would have been or the Company's future results of operations.